Best Las Vegas Sportsbooks For Super Bowl Watching, Betting

 South Point Hotel, Casino & Spa

-The Las Vegas Valley is home to many casinos located away from downtown and the center Strip--or are located just off the Strip.
-These are sometimes referred to as “locals casinos,” though they also are attractive to tourists.
+The Las Vegas Valley is home to many casinos located away from downtown and the center Strip, or are located just off the Strip.
+These are sometimes referred to as “locals casinos,” though they are also attractive to tourists.

 One of the most popular properties located away from downtown and the heart of the Strip is the South Point.
 Known for its affordable food and drink options, including a $1.50 all-beef hot dog and $2 beer specials, the South Point is home to friendly, knowledgeable ticket writers.
-On the property, visitors can find a bowling center and equestrian center, in addition to restaurants in various price ranges.
-One throwback feature is a statue of of Benny Binion astride a horse.
-Binion was a Texas gambler who once operated he Horseshoe hotel-casino in downtown Las Vegas, where the World Series of Poker was popularized.
+On the property, visitors can find a bowling center and an equestrian center, as well as restaurants at various price points.

 Pricing